-REN21 has curated and produced this set of videos as a supplement to the REN21 Academy 2020, covering key topics related to both renewables and change management strategies.
+REN21 has curated and produced the Academy Knowledge Library which is a set of videos as a supplement to the 2020 REN21 Academy, covering key topics related to both renewables and change management strategies.
 These videos aim to inspire, but also to teach fundamental ideas that can be used to amplify our work to shift to renewables-based economies and systems.

 It’s important we understand each other’s perspectives if we want to change things.
 What are the “drags” and “drivers” that hinder or stimulate?
 What are those “other things” that may not seem important but ultimately affect our choices?

 We’ve selected some resources that you might find useful in answering these questions.
 It is certainly not comprehensive but we hope it’s a start.
 Scroll down to see some suggestions including a book list, inspirational videos, and informative podcasts.

 REN21’S KNOWLEDGE LIBRARY VIDEOS